Game

 1. Learners begin to move around the perimeter of the activity area using a teacher-selected locomotor movement while music plays.
 Learners determine their pace, fast or slow.

-2. After 20 to30 seconds, pause music and ask learners to find a partner by going toe to toe (see Teacher's Guide section for grouping learners).
+1. After 20 to 30 seconds, pause music and ask learners to find a partner by going toe to toe (see Grouping Learners Blog section for grouping learners).
 Encourage positive social behavior by asking learners to find a new partner each time the music pauses.

 • You and your family decide to play a game instead of watching TV before bedtime.